jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 `The*` target object symbol is regarded to represent `the*` object for real. `The*` other symbols are references to `the*` object.

 `The*` same way there are symbols serving as a *target type* or a *target interface*.
-Also a procedure has an interface target.
-A procedure also has a call target and reference target.
+Also a command has an interface target.
+A command also has a call target and reference target.
 In both those cases reference lines are followed.

 #### Loose Ideas about Target Classes